Therealchainman/archive-cp/algorithms/merge_sort_tree.md

 I don't know why this algorithm reqires the tree to consists of 4 * n, but it does some reason, verified on a problem.

+All of these below you have to follow, and build(1, 0, n - 1),  so it is 0-indexed, and your queries should be from 0 to n - 1.
+And I need to recall why it sets u = 1,  But to query you need to include these as well

 ## practice problems

 [K-query online]<https://www.spoj.com/problems/KQUERYO/>